The BlackBerry 10 Native SDK

 Although Qt has a fully featured UI toolkit, Cascades provides its own UI framework, giving it all the power and flexibility of Qt with a look and feel that's designed for touch-screen interaction.

-Qt is a cross-platform application framework that's used for creating applications that require a UI.
+Qt is a cross-platform application framework that's used for creating apps that require a UI.
 Qt uses standard C++, but extends its functionality using several macros, the most important being the Q_OBJECT macro, which provides an interobject communication mechanism called signals and slots.

 Open source and cross-platform libraries

 The BlackBerry 10 OS also supports open source software repositories and several commercial frameworks, such as OpenGL ES and Cocos2D-X. Many libraries come with the BlackBerry 10 Native SDK installation while others can be found on open source software repositories.
 You can use the Add Library Wizard in the Momentics IDE to add libraries to your project.
+For more information, see Using libraries.

 - If your app has already been released to users, look at the Analytics metrics to see how they've been using it.
 This information can help you make informed decisions about new and existing features.